felko/vide/README.md

 ## Installation

-While the primary purpose is to be able to run the IDE by URL as shown above, it's also possible to
+While the primary purpose is to be able to run the IDE by URL as shown above, it's also possible to install it on your system, either declaratively or imperatively.

 ### NixOS/nix-darwin